Bishwasz/Neural_Network_From_Scratch/README.md

 # Neural_Network_From_Scratch

-creating NN from scratch to identify MNIST
+Used numpy to create Neural network to identify MNIST handwritted digits.

+Here are some trials: